-They come in all shapes, sizes, colors and patterns, and most are either as thin as their name implies, or real close cousins to coasters.
-I have used many throughout my life, and of them all, one is absolute king.
-In fact, it is the only paper plate in the world to recieve my official designation, “Canadian Tough”.
-I reckon that almost any paper plate can stand up to a single use, though some don’t, but the mightiest of the mighty, the most heavily muscled of the throw away meal trays, is the incredulous CKF’s Royal Chinet.
+Paper plates are made by a number of manufacturers and come in all shapes, sizes, colors and patterns.
+Most are either as thin as their name implies, or real close to their cousins, coasters.
+I’ve used many paper plates throughout my life and of them all, one is absolute king.
+In fact, it’s the only paper plate in the world to receive my official designation, “Canadian Tough”.
+I reckon that almost any paper plate can stand up to a single use, though some don’t.
+But the mightiest of the mighty, the most heavily muscled of the throw away meal trays, is the incredulous CKF’s Royal Chinet.
 Not only is it Canadian tough, the company is also 100% Canadian owned and operated in Hansport, Nova Scotia!

 What gives this particular brand the right to be stamped Canadian Tough?
-Well now, I’m so darn glad you asked.
+Well now, I’m so darn glad you asked!
 It all began March 3rd, 2017 as an aftermath to a customary Friday family dinner.
 As is our custom, those food scraps remaining afterward that are deemed ‘nopes’ (“Are you going to eat this if I save it?”
-“Nope.”) are set aside on the first available and convenient surface, to later be placed outside for recycling.
-On this particular day, said surface was a Royal Chinet paper plate that was recently used for the Friday family dinner, which happened to be spaghetti.
-Giving no thought to the plate, it and its soggy contents were placed onto the recycling patio, and I went about my business.
-The next morning, there was a lovely carpet of fresh snow about an inch deep covering the now otherwise empty plate.
+“Nope.”) are set aside on the first available convenient surface to later be placed outside for recycling.
+On this particular day, said surface was a Royal Chinet paper plate that was recently used for the Friday family dinner featuring spaghetti.
+Giving no thought to the plate, it and its soggy contents were placed onto the recycling patio that evening and I went about my business.
+The next morning there was a lovely carpet of fresh snow about an inch deep covering the now otherwise empty plate.

 Truly Deserves Accolades